Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 🎯 Chef’s Secret: The 80/20 Rule

 Professional caterers plan for 80% of guests to take normal portions and 20% to want seconds of their favorite dishes.
 Build this into your calculations by preparing 25% extra of your three most popular dishes (usually turkey, stuffing, and potatoes) and standard amounts of everything else.
+This principle applies to all holiday proteins covered in our specialized calculators.

 Strategic Menu Engineering